121ARW Participates in Operation Buckeye Resolve

-Airmen at the 121ARW work together on the flight line during Operation Buckeye Resolve at Rickenbacker Air National Guard Base, Columbus, Ohio, May 18, 2024.
+Airmen at the 121ARW execute duties on the flight line and in the Cargo Deployment Function during Operation Buckeye Resolve at Rickenbacker Air National Guard Base, Columbus, Ohio, May 16, 2024.
 Operation Buckeye Resolve is a Readiness Exercise Validation demonstrating the 121st Air Refueling Wing's ability to perform force generation, employment, and sustainment missions while operating in simulated contested, degraded, or operationally limited environments.
-(U.S. Air National Guard video by Major Paul Stennett)
+(U.S. Air National Guard video by Senior Master Sgt.
+Ralph Branson)

 |Date Taken: